veilco/veil-js/README.md

 The price of a Veil share token is therefore always somewhere between 0 and 1 ETH per share, depending on what the market predicts that each token's payout will be.

-Share token prices are expressed as integers between 0 and 10000, where 10000 means 1 ETH/share.
-A token with a price of 6000 can be purchased for 0.6 ETH/share.

 ## Units and types

 - Dates are returned as an integer number of milliseconds since the Unix epoch.